danbz/aesthetic-programming/source/bibliography.md

 - Witt, Steve.
 “Chinese Characters as Ancient "Emoji”, *Glocal Notes*, 2015. <https://publish.illinois.edu/iaslibrary/2015/10/21/chinese-characters/>.
 - Wing, Jeannette M..
 "Computational Thinking," *Commun.
 ACM* 49, no. 3 (March 2006): 33–35.
 - Zuboff, Shoshana. *The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power*.
 New York: PublicAffairs, 2019.
 - ———.
-“Surveillance Capitalism.”
-VPRO Documentary. <https://youtu.be/hIXhnWUmMvw>.
+“Shoshana Zuboff on Surveillance Capitalism | VPRO Documentary.”
+Youtube video, 49:59.
+Posted by "vpro documentary," December 20, 2019. <https://youtu.be/hIXhnWUmMvw>.